Brittaney-Everitt/Deep_Learning_Final/README.md

   1. **distanceCalc.m** → A MATLAB script which creates nuclei masks for the training data based on a distance  measure to the manually marked nuclei coordinates.

-  2. **imagePatches** → A MATLAB script which creates 75x75 pixels image patches for all of the training images.
+  2. **imagePatches.m** → A MATLAB script which creates 75x75 pixels image patches for all of the training images.
 A csv file is also created which contains labels for each patch if it contains a nucleus or not.

   3. **labels.csv** → A csv file provided by Phoulady et _al._ from the following Github: https://github.com/parham-ap/cytology_dataset/tree/master/dataset.
 The csv file has labels to determine which whole slide cytology images are in the training (0) and testing sets (1).